 You must provide and pay for your own travel to and from the rendezvous point.
 All travel costs, program fees, and incidental expenses incurred on these public-service projects are considered charitable contributions and are tax-deductible if you itemize.

 What is the cancellation policy?

-Reservation canceled 14-29 days in advance will receive a 50% refund of the program fee.
+- Reservation canceled within 14-30 days of the program will receive a refund minus 30% of the program fee.